BHazel/Encounter/README.md

 Encounter
 =========

+**A new version of Encounter is under development based on Node.js and Electron.
+The repository will be available here on GitHub shortly.**

 ![Encounter](wiki/encounter.png)

 Encounter is a simple program for calculating the interaction energy between two molecules using the output from a GAUSSIAN two-component counterpoise correction calculation.